nomadcoders/emmet-ninja/README.md

 # emmet-ninja
-HTML File with the shortcuts expose on the Emmet Ninja Nomad Coders Video
+HTML File with the shortcuts exposed on the Emmet Ninja Nomad Coders Video